- Posted January 8, 2014 by

 This iReport is part of an assignment:

-It's hard to come out and share such personal details, but teaching others about infertility has become something I am truly passionate about.
-So if that means sharing our experience, then I have no problem doing it.
+It's hard to come out and share such personal details about such a taboo subject but teaching others about infertility has become something I am truly passionate about.
+So if that means sharing our experience, then I have no problem doing that!

-I'm hoping to educate anyone that is interested by sharing Our Story, and the events that led up to get us to this point.
+I'm hoping to educate anyone that is interested by sharing Our Story.

 It was December 26, 2010, the day after Christmas.
 We were sitting at home and Angelo wasn’t feeling well, I thought it was nothing.
 He must have eaten something that wasn’t agreeing with him, not a big deal.
 But he just kept getting worse and worse.
 It was around midnight when we finally decided to go to the ER, by the time we got there he was violently throwing up, something I have never seen him do in the 15 plus years I knew him.
 They took him back and did a CAT SCAN of his abdomen, I was still thinking it was nothing serious, but I was wrong.
 Angelo had a life threatening bowel obstruction, and had to have emergency surgery within the next 48hours.
 I was shocked and scared, I never even heard of a bowel obstruction, what the hell is that?
 All Angelo was concerned with was missing work, and not understanding the severity of his situation asked if he could go to work to finish up a few things before having surgery.
 That did not happen.